seantheplug/Multi_Channel_BPR_pytorch/README.md

 This is a Pytorch implementation of Multi Channel BPR (MCBPR) [Bayesian Personalized Ranking with Multi-channel User Feedback - Loni et al. (2016)](https://dl.acm.org/doi/pdf/10.1145/2959100.2959163)
+Leave me a star if you find this project useful

 ## Description